QED1224/Toontown-Resources/Guide.md

 ## How did the C.F.O. choose which toon to attack? <a name="cfo-2"></a>

 At the start of the Crane Round, a list named `toonsToAttack` was created which contained the ID of every toon in the C.F.O. battle sorted randomly.
 Toons were then attacked according to this order: the toon at position 0 was attacked first and then its ID was appended to the end of the list.
-This cylcle repeated for the duration of the battle.
+This cycle repeated for the duration of the battle.

 # C.J. <a name="cj"></a>
 [[back to top](#contents)]